MicrosoftDocs/entra-docs/docs/identity/devices/device-join-microsoft-entra-company-portal.md

 ## Prerequisites

-- A minimum requirement of macOS 13 Ventura
+- A recommended minimum version of macOS 14 Sonoma.
+While macOS 13 Ventura is supported, we strongly recommend using macOS 14 Sonoma for the best experience.
 - Microsoft Intune [Company Portal app](/mem/intune/apps/apps-company-portal-macos) version 5.2401.2 or later
 - A configured the SSO extension MDM payload with PSSO settings in Intune by an administrator
 - [Microsoft Authenticator](https://support.microsoft.com/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc) (recommended), the user must be registered for some form of Microsoft Entra ID multifactor authentication (MFA) to complete device registration.